Warhammer 40,000: Darktide | Vermintide's Shadow

 TL;DR

 I’ve had a lot of fun playing Darktide.
 I’ve mostly played it with one friend, but I have occasionally jumped on to some public matches with strangers and I still managed to enjoy myself in those situations.
 The core gameplay of the combat is viscerally satisfying and made better by the grim-dark future of Warhammer 40,000’s environment, weapons, and enemies.
 There’s a lot of extra detail that the developers put into the game to really give it a polish in a way that would satisfy any fan of the universe.
 That being said, there are still a lot of improvements that could be made.
 The somewhat unrewarding grind for gear and cosmetics, the repetitive nature of the missions with only a few locales and mission types currently available, and the low number of selectable character classes all lead me to believe that Darktide was released too early.
 As fun as it is, it feels incomplete, especially in comparison to the last game the developers released.
-If you’re dying to jump in to a 40k game that lets you chew through mobs of Chaos soldiers with a chainsword, I can recommend Darktide.
+If you’re dying to jump into a 40k game that lets you chew through mobs of Chaos soldiers with a chainsword, I can recommend Darktide.
 However, if you want a complete experience that is more like Vermintide II in the 40k universe, you might be better off waiting for the developers to make more improvements and focus on things more important than the over-priced cosmetic shop.